 Ali Hajibeiji Paradigm

-I do not mind spreading as long as articulation and clearness are not sacrificed.
+I do not mind spreading as long as articulation and clarity are not sacrificed.
 I don't mind jokes or humor, but nothing that withdraws from the overall stratus of the debate.
 I primarily vote off of who I believe has convinced me the most, or who has the strongest arguments.

 Overall I am very happy to hear your arguments and your debates.
 Jokes and humor always sit well and always stay calm.
-I am nothing more than a junior in varsity debate.
+I am nothing more than a senior in varsity debate.
 Good luck!

 *Meme cases are also fun.

 Renee McDowell Paradigm

 I graduated from UTA with a major in Political Science and a minor in economics.
 I graduated from SMU with an EMBA (Executive Master of Business Administration).